 The influence of Marisol Bueno and Javier Mareque on the founding and development of the DO Rías-Baixas and its primary variety Albariño can be traced back to their purchase in 1979 of an ancient 16th-century country estate, its kiwi orchards, and old-vine Albariño vineyards.
-Located in the town of Meis, within the sub-zone of Val do Salnes, Pazo Señorans lies in close proximity to the sea on acidic, sandy soils created by the natural decomposition of the granitic bedrock below.
-Early on they recognized the potential of Albariño and were instrumental in the creation of the DO just a decade after they arrived in Meis.
+Located in the town of Meis, within the sub-zone of Val do Salnes, Pazo Señorans lies close to the sea on acidic, sandy soils created by the natural decomposition of the granitic bedrock below.
+Early on, they recognized the potential of Albariño and were instrumental in the creation of the DO just a decade after they arrived in Meis.

 Galicia, historically, geographically, and culturally is a fascinating part of Spain quite distinct from the rest of the Peninsula.
 Widely known as Green Spain, the climate is moderate and can be surprisingly cool in the summer due to the region’s embrace of the chilly Atlantic Ocean.
-Located at the terminus of the famed El Camino, the area has always been rather cosmopolitan, affluent and independent.
+Located at the famed El Camino’s terminus, the area has always been rather cosmopolitan, affluent, and independent.
 It has never been conquered nor occupied, so neither religious strife nor feudalism gained a foothold here.
-The majority of the land has been in the possession of the local inhabitants who have turned the landscape into a network of small farms, cottages and tiny villages surrounding the bustling port cites of the coast.
+The majority of the land is owned by the local inhabitants, who have turned the landscape into a network of small farms, cottages, and tiny villages surrounding the coast’s bustling port cities.